AP source: Jaguars trading Ngakoue to Vikings for 2 picks - WHIZ News

 JACKSONVILLE, Fla.
 (AP) — Disgruntled pass-rusher Yannick Ngakoue is headed north, far away from Jacksonville.

-A person familiar with the trade says the Jaguars have agreed to send Ngakoue to the Minnesota Vikings for a second-round draft pick in 2021 and a conditional fifth-rounder in 2022.
-The person spoke to The Associated Press on condition of anonymity Sunday because the deal has not been formally executed with the league.
+A person familiar with the trade says the Jaguars agreed to send Ngakoue to the Minnesota Vikings on Sunday for a second-round draft pick in 2021 and a conditional fifth-rounder in 2022.
+The person spoke to The Associated Press on condition of anonymity because the deal has not been formally executed with the league.

 The person said Ngakoue agreed to rework his 2020 salary to get out of Jacksonville.
 Ngakoue still has to sign his one-year franchise tender with the Jaguars to make the deal happen.
 He had been the league’s only franchise-tagged player unsigned, opting to turn down an offer that would have guaranteed him $17.8 million this season.